Step 5 - Implement Functions/Variables in Java™

 4

-When you modify code of the plug-in, it requires to be re-compiled as follows:
+When you modify a plugin's code, it needs to be recompiled as follows:

 javac ExamplePlugin.vnano

-If you want to add a new plug-in, put it in the "plugin" folder and compile it.
-Then, describe (append) the path of the compiled class file into the content of the text file "VnanoPluginList.txt" in "plugin" folder.
-All plug-ins specified in "VnanoPluginList.txt" will be loaded by the RINPn.
+To add a new plugin, place it in the "plugin" folder and compile it.
+Then, add the path of the compiled class file to the "VnanoPluginList.txt" file within the "plugin" folder.
+All plugins listed in "VnanoPluginList.txt" will be loaded by RINPn.

-For browsing the full list and detailed specification documents of Vnano Standard Plug-ins, see "Vnano Standard Plug-ins" page in the official website of the Vnano.
+For a comprehensive list and detailed specifications of Vnano Standard Plugins, visit the "Vnano Standard Plugins" page on the official Vnano website.

-Also, frequently-used functions/variables on the RINPn and simplified explanations of them are listed in the page: Appendix - List of Built-in Functions/Variables.
+Additionally, the RINPn frequently uses functions/variables, and simplified explanations of these are listed in the section: Appendix - List of Built-in Functions/Variables..